 How Is a Car Accident Settlement Calculated in Oklahoma?

 Settlements include economic damages (medical bills, lost wages, vehicle repairs) and non-economic damages (pain and suffering).
 Pain and suffering is typically calculated as a multiple of economic losses or using a daily rate method.
 However, Oklahoma follows comparative negligence laws.
-Your compensation is reduced by your percentage of fault, and you receive nothing if you 50% or more at fault.
+Your compensation is reduced by your percentage of fault, and you receive nothing if you are 50% or more at fault.
 Insurance companies often use computer systems to generate low initial offers that undervalue claims, particularly pain and suffering damages.

 Who Can File a Wrongful Death Lawsuit in Oklahoma?